Background and Evidence

 In session 4 of the Parliament, the legal framework surrounding common good was amended by the Community Empowerment (Scotland) Act 2015 (2015 Act) which introduced duties on local authorities to:

 - Establish registers of common good property (section 102)

 - Consult with community councils and certain community bodies when proposing to dispose of or change the use of common good property (section 104)

 Local authorities must have regard to guidance issued by the Scottish Ministers when carrying out these duties (sections 103 and 105).

 The duties in sections 102 and 104 of the 2015 Act have yet to come into force.
 It is envisaged that they will be brought into force once the final version of the guidance mentioned is published (the plan is to publish draft guidance for consultation after the local government elections in 2017.

 Call for Views

-The Local Government and Communities Committee has today (Wednesday 8 February 2017) launched a call for written evidence from all interested parties as part of its scrutiny of common good property and funds.
+On Wednesday 8 February 2017, the Local Government and Communities Committee launched a call for written evidence from all interested parties as part of its scrutiny of common good property and funds.

 Read the call for evidence.